Chaest/sd-webui-sc-loader/README.md

 Character types are the types of character that can be used in a scenario.
 It a simple file at the root of the database.
 Each line is a type of character.

 They are used to generate the corresponding field in the UI and a reload will be needed if more character types are added.
 So feel free to add as many as you think you will need.

+### Prompts blacklist

+A list of word to blacklist from triggerwords when creating an expander.

 ### Characters